planeasy-webgis/planeasy-crowdsourcing-framework/docs/PRIVACY_GUIDELINES.md

 ---

 ## 🧭 1.
-What Data PlanEasy Collects
+What Data the PlanEasy Crowdsourcing System Collects

 The **PlanEasy Crowdsourcing System** only collects information that is genuinely useful for research and analysis —
 never for commercial or marketing purposes.